Pensarfeo/Elium-Academy-Exercise-platform-winter-2017/app/course/week7/day5/exercise2/description.md

 **Notes:**
 1. set the id of the sorting buttons to ```sortName``` and ```sortAge```
 2. the input for the student age should have the following attribute ```name = "age"```

-**Attention:** to make the exercise withoug problems wrap your solutions withing a div with ```id = 'myExerciseSolutions'``` and wrap all your html withing that div.
-Also all your jquery DOM searches & manipulation should be relative to that div!